Nmishin/mustreveal/README.md

 But rclone does not include command for reveal (decrypt) obscured configuration.
 If you need to view obscured passwords, there is no simple option available.

-The mustreveal tool allows you to easily navigate thru configuration and view the obscured passwords.
+The mustreveal tool allows you to easily view hidden fields in the configuration.

 Currently, only the `secret` and `password` fields are accessible.